RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 pore in the open state [@cruickshank1997, @haswell2011].
 Molecular dynamics simulations indicate that a single open MscL channel permits the flux of $4
-\times 10^9$ water molecules per second, which is an order of magnitude larger than a single aquaporin channel [@louhivuori2010; @milo2010 -BNID100479].
+\times 10^9$ water molecules per second, which is an order of magnitude larger than a single aquaporin channel (BNID 100479) [@louhivuori2010; @milo2010].
 This suggests that having only a few channels per cell could be sufficient to relieve even large changes in membrane tension.
 Electrophysiological experiments have suggested a small population of channels per cell [@booth2005; @hase1997], however, more recent approaches